Free shipping over £15

 An underbite occurs when the lower jaw sticks out beyond the top.
 This affliction is also known as Canine Malocclusion and it's just as uncomfortable for your dog since their teeth are not properly aligned.
 As such, be aware of any changes in your dog's behaviour that could indicate discomfort and take them to your vet for regular check-ups.

 An overbite in dogs is a serious condition that affects more than just the dog's appearance.
 This genetic condition can cause dental problems, speech impairment and even difficulty eating.
 Affected dog's may have an under-developed lower jaw, caused by a partial skeletal deformity making their lower jaw shorter than their upper jaw, resulting in faulty tooth alignment.
-You may recognise an afflicted dog by the characteristic protrusion of the upper canine teeth and its tongue often permanently hanging out of its mouth.
+You may recognise an afflicted dog by the characteristic protrusion of the upper canine teeth and the tongue often permanently hanging out of the dog's mouth.
 Thankfully advances in veterinary medicine makes it increasingly easy to identify and manage this abnormal jaw bone condition, with treatment options available to help alleviate some of these complications and improve the dog's quality of life.

 Missing Teeth